In this article

 - An email will be sent to the new user with login details.
 The email has the subject line Welcome to WordFly and the from/reply-to address is firstname.lastname@example.org.

 - Missing the welcome email?
-Try checking your spam folder; or, add the from/reply-to address firstname.lastname@example.org to your safe senders list and use forgot password to send a new password along.
+Try checking your spam folder—or—Add the from/reply-to address email@example.com to your safe senders list and use the Forgot Password link to send a new password.

-- Each new user has their own login (no shared logins, please).
+- Each new user should have their own login.
+No shared logins, please.

 IMPORTANT: Be sure to flag Account, Billing and Technical contacts when applicable.
 There should be at least one primary contact for each of these in your account.

 Each WordFly account has a few different levels of access for users.
-Permissions can be granted to specific areas in WordFly like Account, Reporting, Subscribers, Design Library and Email.
+Permissions can be granted to specific areas in WordFly like Account, Reporting, Subscribers, Design Library, and Email.
 Users can have access to only one section or to multiple sections.
-Only the Account and Email section contain deeper levels of authorization.

 Permission options in Account > Users > Manage Users